 Several regional and national agencies are our partners in assuring that we deliver quality care to our patients.
 We are held to high standards by government agencies such as Medicare and Medicaid and by national accrediting bodies such as the Joint Commission, the nation's leading accrediting body in health care.

-We also submit quality statistics to groups such as Hospital Compare and the Iowa Healthcare Collaborative so that our current and future patients can determine where our care stands among our regional and national peers.
+We also submit quality statistics to groups such as Hospital Compare so that our current and future patients can determine where our care stands among our regional and national peers.

 Here's how we're doing